Danny and the Deep Blue Sea

 There’s nothing like a damaged person to do some serious damage, whether that’s to the barroom or to one’s heart.
 But what if a pair of damaged people—seriously damaged, in that drink-too-much-hate-myself-and-have-sex-with-strangers way—decide they want something different?

-Turner and Ow have great chemistry, which is crucial to making this play work; flashes of vulnerability as the actors make it clear just how dangerously unhappy these people are—anti-social, but not outright sociopaths.
-They seesaw between despair and hope, played out with the necessary trace of cynicism and veneer of wistful longing, which makes Danny and Robert frightening, but not completely unlikeable.
+Turner and Ow have great chemistry, which is crucial to making this play work.
+They also do a fairly good job with their “Noo Yawk” working-class accents, and are to be commended for keeping their characters from seeming like just another pair of good kids in bad circumstances.
+Instead, Ow and Turner let flashes of vulnerability through, but make it clear just how dangerously unhappy these people are—they’re anti-social, but not outright sociopaths.
+They seesaw between despair and hope, played out with the necessary trace of cynicism and veneer of wistful longing, which makes Danny and Roberta frightening, but not completely unlikeable.

-This dark drama is quite a departure from Uh, Yup Productions’ last show, The Love of Three Oranges, a commedia dell’arte play they staged last December.
+This dark drama is quite a departure from Uh, Yup Productions’ last show, The Love of Three Oranges, a commedia dell’arte play staged last December.
 Keep this troupe on your radar.
-It’s small but interesting.
+They’re small but interesting.